microsoft/perfview/README.md

 PerfView is developed in Visual Studio 2017 using features through C# 7.

-  * The solution file is src/PerfView/Perfview.sln.
+  * The solution file is Perfview.sln.
 Opening this file in Visual Studio (or double clicking on it in the windows explorer) and selecting the Build -> Build Solution, will build it.
 It follows standard Visual Studio conventions, and the resulting PerfView.exe file ends up in the src/PerfView/bin/*BuildType*/PerfView.exe   You need only deploy this one EXE to use it.